jindongwang/transferlearning/code/traditional/sot/readme.md

 ### Usage

+4 hyper-paramters need to be carefully set:
+- `d` means the cluster numbers of the target data
+- `reg_e` corresponds to λ
+- `reg_cl` corresponds to η
-4 hyper-paramters need to be carefully set. d means the cluster numbers of the target data. reg_e corresponds to λ, reg_cl corresponds to η, and reg_ce corresponds to λ1 in the origin paper.
+- `reg_ce` corresponds to λ1 in the origin paper.

 ### Demo

-I offer a basic demo to run on the datasets used in the paper.
+We offer a basic demo to run on the datasets used in the paper.
 Download the test data [HERE](https://pan.baidu.com/s/1m-lkCklSWSreuEeBfp9GPQ).
 Extraction code is ```1zk9```.
 Run
 ```python main.py```

 ### Results